nikonet-us/naas-automation-platform/README.md

 In this demonstration, we will show how the NFaaS App integrates with Nautobot to pull inventory files from repositories, process them by updating the Nautobot database, and deploy network configurations using Cisco NSO.
 Starting from a clean Nautobot database, this demo will guide you through configuring the NFaaS App and managing the network inventory to complete the deployment process.
 The following steps will guide you through the demo:

 1. **Configure NFaaS App**: Set up the NFaaS App by providing essential configuration details, such as the GitHub organization URL, NFaaS inventory repository, and GitHub API token.
 This ensures the app can access and manage the necessary resources.
-2. **Load Inventory**: Populate Nautobot with network inventory from the defined GitHub repository, using the NFaaS App to bring in devices, roles, locations, and configurations.
+2. **Load Inventory**: Populate Nautobot with network inventory from the defined GitHub repository, using the NFaaS App to bring in device types, their roles, locations, etc. For more details on the repository, check the [NFaaS Nautobot Inventory GitHub repository](https://github.com/nikonet-us/nfaas-nautobot-inventory).
-3. **Add a New Fabric**: Define a new fabric, detailing the spine/leaf setup and generating a corresponding YAML-based Low-Level Design (LLD).
+3. **Add New Fabric**: Use the NFaaS App Nautobot Jobs to import a fabric's configuration from the GitHub repository.
+The NFaaS App will pull the necessary YAML files, apply the fabric details to update Nautobot, and deploy the configurations.
 4. **Update the Fabric**: Modify the configuration of an existing fabric, such as enabling additional links or changing the VLAN setup, and redeploy the updated design.
 5. **Delete the Fabric**: Finally, remove the fabric from Nautobot, demonstrating the full lifecycle management of a network fabric using the NFaaS App.

-#### Starting with a Clean Nautobot Database
+#### **Starting with a Clean Nautobot Database**

 ![Starting with a clean Nautobot database](screenshots/nautobot_clean.png)

 This screenshot illustrates the initial state of Nautobot, with a clean database and NFaaS App installed.